+Owners/agents should maintain rent-up logs at the site in order to ensure the appropriate set-asides are reached.
+There are potentially three federal set-asides that affect low income housing tax credit developments in Kansas (a fourth set-aside is specific to N.Y.C only).
 IRC §42 requires an owner to select a federal minimum set-aside during the application process.
 Once an award of credits has been made, the minimum set-aside election is irrevocable.
 The selection is recorded on IRS Forms 8609, line 10c.

 The choice of federal minimum set-aside establishes the income and rent limits applicable to the project.
-(Note: See Section 1.8, Project Elections, for a definition of single building elections versus multi building elections.)
 The federal minimum set-aside will be one of the following:

 - A. No less than 20% of all rental units in the project are rented to households with incomes that do not exceed 50% of the Area Median Gross Income (AMGI), adjusted for family size; or - B. No less than 40% of all rental units in the project are rented to households with incomes that do not exceed 60% of the AMGI, adjusted for family size. - C. No less than 40% of all rental units in the project are rented to households with incomes that on average do not exceed 60% of the AMGI.
-To achieve the average, income designations in 10% increments between 20% and 80% AMGI must be followed as stated in the project's LURA.
+This set-aside is commonly referred to as the Average Income Test (AIT).